Goal 1: Address the bacterial infection. Here’s my daily routine

 The literature is clear in depicting periodontitis as a dual problem of bacterial infection and dysregulated inflammatory response.

-To this end, I eat a high anti-inflammatory paleo / lectin avoidance diet.
+To this end, I eat an anti-inflammatory paleo / lectin avoidance diet.
 Details on this can be found in the book The Plant Paradox by Steven Gundry, MD.
-I also eat as infrequently as possible (currently fasting for 16-20 hours each day (ref)), and eat as low carb as possible (ref).
+I also eat as infrequently as possible (currently fasting for 16-20 hours each day (ref), and eat as low carb as possible (ref).

 Exercise is also helpful, particularly HIIT (ref).